-It is anticipated that two construction villages will be required, viz. one near the lower reservoir and the other near the upper reservoir.
-There is also the possibility to utilize the construction village to be constructed for the De Hoop Dam (recently authorized by the Minister of Environmental Affairs and Tourism) by the Department of Water Affairs and Forestry (DWAF), which could become available prior to the commencement of construction of the pumped storage scheme.
+It is anticipated that two construction villages will be established, viz. one near the lower reservoir and the other near the upper reservoir.
+Alternatives to establishment of the construction at the lower site will be to use the construction village to be constructed for the De Hoop Dam (recently authorized by the Minister of Environmental Affairs and Tourism) by the Department of Water Affairs and Forestry (DWAF), which could become available prior to the commencement of construction of the pumped storage scheme; or to provide housing at the town of Roosenekal